KaiErikNiermann/fennec-vscode/README.md

 ## Features

-Basic syntax highlighting for the FenneC language
+Basic syntax highlighting for the FenneC language based on the syntax highlighting of C.

 ## Known Issues

-- Certain things are still not highlighted correctly
+There are certain things not quite properly highlighted.
+If you spot any further issues feel free to raise them [here](https://github.com/KaiErikNiermann/fennec-vscode/issues).

 ## Release Notes

-### 0.0.2

-Basic syntax highlighting for the FenneC language, and added an icon for `.fc` files

 ### 0.0.3

 Small fixes

+### 0.0.4

+Fixes for recognition of operators and format strings.

 ## Acknowledgements